telerik/ajax-docs/api/server/Telerik.Web.UI/RadStyleSheetManager.md

             	an exception if the HttpHandler registration missing.
 Set this property to false if your scenario uses a file to output the combined skins, or when running in Medium trust.

+###  EnableSelectorLimitCheck `Boolean`

+Specifies whether or not to check the selectors' count in the stylesheet when the request is in IE8.
+The browser limit is 4095 selectors per stylesheet.

+#### Remarks
+If the count exceeds the number of 4095 the stylesheet is not loaded.

 ###  EnableStyleSheetCombine `Boolean`

 Specifies whether or not multiple embedded stylesheet references should be combined into a single file